nbuesing/kafka-local/demo/README.md

 * `./build.sh` - anything that needs to be done prior to starting containers.

-  This is primarily for installation of various connect workers into the Kafka Connect cluster, since those connectors need to be installed before the connect cluster is started.
+  This is primarily for installation of various connect workers into the Kafka Connect cluster, since those connectors need to be installed before the cluster is started.

 * `./up.sh` - starts up all the containers needed for the demonstration